multiversx/mx-chainlink-sc/price-aggregator/README.md

 Price feeds from multiple oracles are collected.
 When a certain threshold number of submissions has been reached (given by `submission_count`), a new round is created.
 The price feed recorded in the round is the median value out of all submissions made.

-## Prepaid fees

-The endpoints which provide feed data, `latestRoundData` and `latestPriceFeed`, subtract a fee from the caller's balance.
-A user can add to his balance through the `deposit` endpoint.
-Any unused funds can be withdrawn through the `withdraw` endpoint.

-The fee is deducted once per endpoint call, regardless of how many price feeds are requested or returned.
-The fee amount can be checked through the `query_payment_amount` view endpoint.
-The `deposit` endpoint has an optional argument `on_behalf_of`, which allows increasing another account's balance.

 ## Querying the price feeds